 Three: The 30-minute Setup

-- If they’re in pre-labelled containers place them ready to go.
-If not, place containers to one side for now.
+If accessories etc are in pre-labelled containers display them ready to go.
+If not, place containers to one side (such as under your table) for now.

-- If you are grouping your hung clothes into price brackets, place them on the rack in those groups, and attach your previously made signage.
+If you are grouping your hung clothes into price brackets, do this now if you couldn’t earlier and attach your previously made signage, accordingly.

-- The next bit can be done at your leisure and it won’t matter too much if the market opens and shoppers are looking because they have a fab rack of labelled items to check out already, and possibly self-explained containers to rummage through.
+The next bit can be done at your leisure and it won’t matter too much if the market opens and shoppers are looking because they have a fab rack of labelled items to check out already, and possibly self-explained containers on tables to rummage through.

-- If you’re unpacking loose items do this now, and place your signage as you go.
+If you’re unpacking loose items do this now, and place related signage as you go.